AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 The `Makefile.features` infrastructure is used to populate the configuration sources.
 As the order in which `.config` files are merged matters, configuration sources should be ordered from more generic to more specific.
-Because board's `Makefile.features` is included before CPU's `Makefile.features` it is important to utilize two different lists of configuration sources.
+Because the board's `Makefile.features` is included before the CPU's `Makefile.features` it is important to utilize two different lists of configuration sources.
 For instance, if `cpu/cortexm_common` adds its configuration, `cpu/stm32` should add its configuration after it, and `boards/stm32f769i-disco` after it.